 - Take note of the first voided urine characteristics and report these to the health care provider: color, volume, sensation upon urination, and any abnormality in smell and transparency.

 - Report any pain, burning sensation, or blood tinged-urine

 - Inform the nurse or other members of the health team of any signs indicating catheter-acquired urinary tract infection

 Removing the Catheter

-The table below presents the steps to be followed in insertion of the catheter with the rationale for each action.
+The table below presents the steps to be followed in the insertion of the catheter with the rationale for each action.